saitejesh-cyber/trust-before-intelligence-book/manuscript/05_chapter_4_foundation_layers.md

 **Now we build.**

-*This chapter begins Part II: "The 95% Solution—Building the Seven Layers That Work."
+*This chapter begins Part II: "The 95% Solution - Building the Seven Layers That Work."
 Chapters 4-7 construct the 7-Layer Architecture layer by layer, transforming diagnosis into deployment, problems into solutions, gaps into capabilities.*

 **This chapter builds the foundation: Layers 1 and 2.**

-**Figure 4.1: The Architecture of Trust—Three Integrated Pillars**
+**Figure 4.1: The Architecture of Trust - Three Integrated Pillars**

 ```mermaid